 Pandemic Era Health Protocols

-This year, in exceeding the state’s current pandemic era guidelines for day camps (pdf) and child care facilities, each camper must pass our health screening (and fitted-mask approval) every morning before being allowed to exit vehicles.
-We will have 4 independent camp groups operating on site at Camp Curran each week.
-Each group will share a toilet facility with one other group.
+We exceed the state’s pandemic era guidelines for day camps (pdf) and child care facilities, and to start each day, camper must pass our health screening (and fitted-mask approval) every morning before being allowed to exit vehicles.
+We will have 3 independent camp groups operating on site at Camp Curran each week.
 Each group will consist of 9 campers with 1 lead instructor and 1 teenage assistant.

-Hygiene protocols will remain as strict as last year: proper hand sanitizing whenever sharing tools and materials, before entering toilet, and supervised hand washing afterwards.
+Please click here for full details on our health and safety protocols during the pandemic era.
+Masks and hygiene protocols will remain as strict as last year: proper hand sanitizing whenever sharing tools and materials, before entering toilet, and supervised hand washing afterwards.
 Toilet facilities will be fully aired out (door open for at least a minute) between uses.
-Please click link above for our staff-related facility hygiene policies.
+For more information, please click link at start of this paragraph for staff-related facility hygiene policies and our other communicable disease prevention protocols.

 Please choose your contribution level for Puyallup Summer Day Camp weeks.
 It’s fine to mix and match prices if registering multiple children/weeks.